 The purpose of this casebook is to train law students to think and act like probate attorneys.
 This book is meant to be used in conjunction with the author's book on the law of trusts.
 This book's focus is problem-solving and legal application; the book includes numerous problems, so law students can learn to apply the law they learn from reading the cases.
 It also contains collaborative learning exercises to encourage students to engage in group problem-solving.

-This book is the 5th edition of a basic income tax text.
+This book is the 7th edition of a basic income tax text.
+This edition incorporates the Tax Cuts and Jobs Act of 2017.
 It is intended to be a readable text, suitable for a three-hour course for a class comprised of law students with widely different backgrounds.
 The text integrates several of the CALI drills that Professor James Edward Maule (Villanova University) prepared.

 A Teacher's Manual is available for faculty; please use your CALI credentials to login for access.